c4wrd/LaRat/readme.md

 In the world of mobile phone security, Android is the leading platform in malware.
 There is no limit to the damage that can be caused to a phone, simply by installing an app.
 LaRat was built PURELY for demonstration of security flaws within Android.
 This project was built roughly in a week for a project in my Computer Ethics course at Montana State University and was not built for malicuous intentions!

 ### Version
-0.4.2 - WIP
+0.5.2 - WIP
 	- Most underlying technology is in place, overall functionality of the application is seemingly finished.
 From here on out only task implementations will be added.
 	- Web interface unfunctional, only CLI console is usable
+	- SMS not functional yet...

 ### Todos
  - Web interface
  - More task functionality
-    - Get messages (display in web interface)
+    - Get messages (display in web interface) *IN PROGRESS*
     - Propietary animation
-    - Screenshot Functionality
+    - Screenshot Functionality *RESEARCHING*
-    - Camera Access
+    - Camera Access *CONTEMPLATING REMOVAL*
-    - Audio recording
+    - Audio recording *CONTEMPLATING REMOVAL*

 ### What's included
     - web_interface